A randomized algorithm for nonconvex minimization with inexact evaluations and complexity guarantees: Introduction

 for a (typically large) value of $N$.
-We derive bounds on the number of samples (evaluations of $\nabla f_i$ or $\nabla^2 f_i$ for some $i$) required to meet the required level of exactness for $\nabla f$ and possibly $\nabla^2 f$ at each iterate, and the total number of samples needed to find the point satisfying \eqref{eq:2on}, to high probability.
+We derive bounds on the number of samples (evaluations of $\nabla f_i(x)$ or $\nabla^2 f_i(x)$ for some $i$) required to meet the required level of inexactness for $\nabla f(x)$ and $\nabla^2 f(x)$ at each iterate.
+Finally, we give a ``total sample-operation complexity" result, which is a bound on the total number of samples needed to find the point satisfying \eqref{eq:2on}, to high probability.

 Finally, our approach to the analysis does not require a strong coupling between the tolerances $\epsg$ and $\epsH$.
 We state several corollaries to our main result to show how various choices of these quantities, where both are expressed in terms of some underlying tolerance $\epsilon$, give rise to various overall complexity expressions.
 In prior works, a coupling of $\epsH = O(\sqrt{\epsg})$ is often assumed; we find situations where choices for which \(\epsH = o(\sqrt{\epsg})\) produce better overall bounds.